queenofdowntime/square-one/tutorials/fizzbuzz-js.md

 	than "fizzbuzz".
 Make sure you check if a number can be divisible by 3 and 5 first.
 	Switch the order of your code to see your tests failing in this way.
-1. The last thing we need to do is write a test (and then the code) for when the number is not divisible by 3 or 5.
+1. The last thing we need to do is write a test (and then the code) for when the number is not divisible by 3, 5 or 3 and 5.
 It should just return the number.

 Once you have all 10 tests passing, commit your work and push to github:
 ```